Dallas Has Been Waiting 45 Years For This Hal Thomson Designed Highland Park Home to Come on the Market

 Preservation Park Cities Has Identified 3925 Potomac as One of the Ten Most Architecturally Significant Homes in Highland Park

-As a result of Preservation Park Cities undertaking a three-year survey of all the historic and architecturally significant homes in University Park and Highland Park, they were able to identify 3925 Potomac, designed by architect Hal Thomson, as one of the 10 most historic and architecturally significant homes in Highland Park and University Park.
+As a result of Preservation Park Cities undertaking a three-year survey of all the historic and architecturally significant homes in University Park and Highland Park, they were able to identify 3925 Potomac, designed by Hal Thomson, as one of the 10 most historic and architecturally significant homes in Highland Park and University Park.

 Fine detailing designed by architect Hal Thomson in the home he designed for his family at 3925 Potomac Avenue in Highland Park.

-When people visit the home they are always enchanted by the architectural detail.
+When people visit the home, they are always enchanted by the architectural detail.
 They instinctively are drawn towards the intricate carvings and patterns of detail to get a closer look.

 Historical societies, preservation groups, architectural organizations and charitable organizations have featured the home on tours and as the location for events.